Council on Teacher Education

 Please be aware that licensure and endorsement requirements are subject to change without notice and you are not guaranteed protection from such changes.
 It is in your best interest to complete requirements and apply for licensure/endorsements as soon as possible.
 Should the Illinois State Board of Education require changes prior to your licensure/endorsement(s) being processed, you may be required to complete additional coursework.

-For all teacher education programs in the College of Education, please be aware that per Illinois State Board of Education policy, grades of C- or lower in content and professional education coursework may not be used to meet licensure, endorsement or approval requirements.
-PLEASE SEE YOUR EDUCATION ADVISOR FOR A LIST OF COURSES APPLICABLE TO THE C- POLICY
+For all teacher education programs in the College of Education, please be aware that per Illinois State Board of Education policy, grades of D+ or lower in content and professional education coursework may not be used to meet licensure, endorsement or approval requirements.
+PLEASE SEE YOUR EDUCATION ADVISER FOR A LIST OF COURSES APPLICABLE TO THE C- POLICY

 Students completing degree requirements may need to work directly with the Council on Teacher Education after their degree is awarded to complete licensure requirements.